szeyick/University/COS80007 - Advanced Java/Lectures Notes/Week 7 - MDI/swingMDI.md

 ### Split Panes

-Are used to split a component into two parts with an adjustable boundary in between, meaning that you can resize the size of each component to take up more/less space.
+A split pane is a way to divide a component into two parts with a boundary that can be adjusted.
+This means that each part can be resized to take up more or less space.

 We can split the panes vertically and horizontally depending on the initialisation parameters and resize.